Pixyz: a Python library for developing deep generative models: Experiments

-The results show that Pyro and Pixyz are both slower than PyTorch but Pixyz is faster than Pyro.
-The PyTorch implementation computes the regularization term of the VAE (KL divergence) analytically while the Pyro implementation is pre-designed to compute it using a Monte Carlo approximation.
-Note that the PyTorch implementation computes the regularization term of the VAE analytically (corresponding to Equation (6)) while Pyro is pre-designed to compute it using a Monte Carlo approximation (Equation (7)).
+The results show that Pyro and Pixyz are both slower than PyTorch but that Pixyz is faster than Pyro.
+Note that the PyTorch implementation computes the regularization term of the VAE analytically (corresponding to Equation~\eqref{eq:elbo}) while Pyro is pre-designed to compute it using a Monte Carlo approximation (Equation~\eqref{eq:elbo2}).
 On the other hand, Pixyz can easily implement either objective function thanks to Loss API, so we have included results for both cases.
-Although the result of the Monte Carlo approximation in Pixyz is slower than the analytical one, it is still faster than Pyro.
-This may be due to the simpler internal operations and manipulations in Pixyz than in Pyro\footnote{Note that Pyro supports Bayesian inference of parameter distributions, sampling, etc., which Pixyz does not; therefore, one should not infer the goodness or badness of each library from these speed results alone.}.
-Furthermore, Bingham et. al.~\cite{bingham2018pyro} argued that the gap between Pyro and PyTorch reduces as the number of hidden layers increases, which is also true for Pixyz.
-In particular, for $h=2000$, the speed is almost the same as PyTorch in the analytical case.
-This result suggests that Pixyz is suitable for implementing DGMs in terms of execution time.
+Although the result of the analytical in Pixyz is slower than the Monte Carlo approximation, it is still faster than Pyro.
+This might be due to the simpler internal operations and manipulations in Pixyz than in Pyro\footnote{Note that Pyro supports Bayesian inference of parameter distributions, sampling, etc., while Pixyz does not; therefore, one should not infer the superiority of one library over the other from these speed results alone.}.
+Furthermore, Bingham et al.~\cite{bingham2018pyro} argued that the gap between Pyro and PyTorch reduces as the number of hidden layers increases, which is also true for Pixyz.
+Furthermore, the speed is further improved by memoization with LRU cache.
+Finally, the analytic calculation and memoization showed a $20-26\%$ improvement compared to Pyro.

-Next, we show an example implementation of complex DGMs using Pixyz.
-Figure=\ref{fig:coplex}(a) shows the equation for the M2 model~\cite{kingma2014semi}, a semi-supervised learning model using VAE, and its implementation using Pixyz.
-It can be seen that even for models with multiple terms, the objective function can be designed using Loss API as if we wrote the equation directly.
-Furthermore, we find that joint distributions can be implemented as a multiplication of distribution instances by the Distribution API.

-As a more complex model, Figure~\ref{fig:coplex}(a) shows the equation and implementation of TD-VAE~\cite{gregor2018temporal}, a recent sequential DGMs.
-Although TD-VAE is one of the most DGMs in recent years, we can confirm that it can be implemented in a very concise and readable manner.

-In addition, we have confirmed that DGMs learning complex environments, e.g., generative query networks~\cite{rezende2018generalized}, sequential DGMs, e.g., variational recurrent neural networks~\cite{chung2015recurrent}, and model-based reinforcement learning (i.e., world models), e.g., Dreamer~\cite{hafner2019dream}, can also be implemented and trained on Pixyz\footnote{See the Pixyzoo repository (\url{https://github.com/masa-su/pixyzoo}) for examples implementations of these various DGMs.}.
+Next, we compared the runtimes for a DMM.
+Table~\ref{tab:speed2} shows that the trend of the difference between Pixyz and Pyro in DMM is almost the same as that in VAE.
+This means that the learning speed advantage of Pixyz is also valid in the time-series models.